 We are always happy to speak to the media about our work, policy issues and the stigma and obstacles faced by people with criminal records.
 Because we are a small charity with limited capacity, we only really want to go on record about topics for which we have evidence, experience and expertise to back up what we say.

 - Criminal record checks (including DBS checks) and their impact on people with criminal records

 - Recruiting people with criminal records

 - Involving people with convictions in education, training and volunteering

 - Issues faced by people with convictions as a result of their criminal record

 - Read our latest press releases

-- Check out our appearances in the media
+- Check out some of our appearances in the media

 - Sign up to our press release list